UPCC Approves Three New Student Academic Policies

 Applies to all students.

-Students who wish to change their major after having earned 75 credit hours must receive approval from an advisor in their new major, and students who have earned 90 credit hours must work with their advisor to develop a completion plan for their degree.
+Students who wish to change their major after having earned 75 credit hours must receive approval from an academic success coach in their new major, and students who have earned 90 credit hours must work with their academic success coach to develop a completion plan for their degree.
 The university reserves the right to award a degree to any undergraduate student who has completed his or her respective major degree requirements, even if they intend to continue attending classes at UCF.

 Satisfactory/ Unsatisfactory (S/U) Grading